0cjs/sedoc/8bit/video.md

 level; the sync reference point is the zero-crossing between the two.
 Some cheaper HD systems will use the rising edge of SD sync too, causing problems.
 Others always use the first falling edge. [[hdr jit]]

+An individual line consists of _front porch_ before the sync, sync, _back porch_ (which is used to set 300 mV black level and may include color burst), and displayed data.
+See [Structure of a video signal][wp hline].
+The displayed data may include a border before and after reading from a frame buffer.

 #### Composite Sync (csync)